Thirteenth salary: History

-Many firms, like the Swiss Broadcasting Corporation decided to implement the 13th month salary to appear more attractive to skilled candidates.
+Many employers, such as the Swiss Broadcasting Corporation, decided to implement the 13th month salary to appear more attractive to skilled candidates.

-In Mauritius, the 13th month salary was implemented in December 1975, but many battles took place to achieve this goal.
-Every trade union centres, like the Federation of Civil Service Unions, had to fight together, using street campaigns and work stoppages.
-Around the 1970’s, the price of sugar skyrocketed and yet some of the companies in the sugar industry did not want to pay a 13th month salary or bonus to its employees.
-From 1973 and onwards, under the pressure of the Sugar Industry Staff Employees Association (SISEA), a group of executives had to sign an agreement stating that a 13th month salary or bonus will be paid based on the yearly profits.
+In Mauritius, the 13th month salary was implemented in December 1975, but there were many battles to achieve this goal.
+Every trade union centre, like the Federation of Civil Service Unions, had to fight together, using street campaigns and work stoppages.
+Around the 1970s, the price of sugar skyrocketed, but some companies in the sugar industry did not want to pay employees a 13th-month salary or bonus.
+From 1973 onwards, under pressure from the Sugar Industry Staff Employees Association (SISEA), a group of executives were made to sign an agreement stating that a 13th-month salary or bonus would be paid based on the yearly profits.

-However, for every other industry that the sugar industry, workers at that time could not benefit from a 13th month salary.
-Therefore, more protests in the streets happened.
-In 1975, with the help of Cyril Canabady, a lawyer, the government finally stated that every employer would have to pay a 13th month salary.
+However, for every industry other than the sugar industry, workers at that time could not benefit from a 13th-month salary.
+This led to more protests in the streets.
+In 1975, with the help of Cyril Canabady, a lawyer, the government finally stated that every employer would have to pay a 13th-month salary.

+In Brazil, the 13th salary, known as "Gratificação de Natal aos Trabalhadores", was initially instituted by President João Goulart in 1962.
+The legislation, authored by Aarão Steinbruch, had been proposed three years earlier in 1959.
+The rationale behind the proposal was that companies were already used to providing bonuses to employees during the Christmas season, and the law would formalize a practice prevalent among private sector employees.
+However, due to opposition and pressure from businesses, who argued that the proposal would result in financial losses for companies and potential job cuts, the discussion of the proposal took three years.
+Additionally, the political turmoil in Brazil during the 1960s contributed to the extended debate.
+Since its implementation, the 13th salary has been a tool for boosting the economy, ensuring high sales volumes for the industry at the end of the year.

+In Mexico, the law requiring a 13th salary was established through the Federal Work Law (Ley Federal del Trabajo), which was enacted in 1930 to enhance and protect workers' rights, benefits, payroll services, and social security.
+The law was revised in 1970 to incorporate a yearly 13th payment requirement, paid around the Christmas holiday.